-As indicated in Note 4 "Critical accounting estimates and judgments" of the notes to the financial statements, the company is required to make estimates and assumptions that relate in particular to revenue recognition, impairment of non-financial assets and more particularly to goodwill and other intangible assets and liabilities, share-based payments, the fair value of derivatives and other financial instruments and accounting for income tax.
+As indicated in Note 4 "Critical accounting estimates and judgments" of the notes to the financial statements, the company is required to make estimates and assumptions that relate in particular to revenue recognition, impairment of non-current assets and goodwill, intangible liabilities related to license agreements and accounting for income tax.

-The corresponding accounting principles are described in Note 2 "Summary of principal accounting methods" of the notes to the consolidated financial statements.
-For all of these estimates, we examined the documentation available, assessed the reasonableness of assessments made by company management and certified that the notes related thereto provide appropriate information on the assumptions used by the company.
+The procedures to be followed in this respect are described in Note 2 "Summary of principal accounting methods" of the notes to the consolidated financial statements.
+For all of these estimates, we examined the documentation available, assessed the reasonableness of assessments made by company management and verified that the notes related thereto provide appropriate information on the assumptions used by the company.